hrx21/task-manage-list/README.md

 This documentation provides detailed information about the components used in the project: **Button**, **Modal**, **Table**, **Sidebar**, and **Footer**.
 These components are utilized to build the **TaskList** feature of the application.

+## How to run

+After cloning this repository in your terminal type npm run dev and in your browser paste this localhost:3000

 ## 1. Button Component

 ### Usage